 - Run engine.
 Pour approved fuel stabilizer/ conditioner in the fuel tank.
 Allow time for it to circulate through the fuel system. - Change all engine fluids as referenced in the engine manufacturer's owners manual.
 Contact a Regal dealer. - Check engine hoses, clamps, and system wiring for loose connections, abrasion, and corrosion. - Spray all exterior parts with a rust preventative. - On surf models drain all ballast bags, hoses, and pumps of water.
-Check all related components. - Perform maintenance as referenced in the manufacturer's owners manual.
+Check all related components. - Perform maintenance as referenced in the manufacturer's owners manual for any standard and/ or optional equipment.
 Contact your Regal dealer. - Remove propellers.
 Refurbish as needed.